On the Complexity of Random Satisfiability Problems with Planted Solutions: Definitions

-\infull{ In Goldreich's planted $k$-CSP problem for a predicate $P:\on^k \rightarrow \{-1,1\}$, we are given access to samples from a distribution $P_\sigma$, where $\sigma$ is a planted assignment in $\on^n$.
-A random sample from this distribution is a randomly and uniformly chosen ordered $k$-tuple of variables (without repetition) $x_{i_1},\ldots,x_{i_k}$ together with the value $P(\sigma_{i_1},\ldots,\sigma_{i_k})$.
-As in the problem above, the goal is to recover $\sigma$ given $m$ random and independent samples from $P_\sigma$ or at least to be able to distinguish any planted distribution from one in which the value is a uniform random coin flip (in place of $P(\sigma_{i_1},\ldots,\sigma_{i_k})$).
-Our goal is to understand the smallest number $m$ of $k$-clauses that suffice to find the planted assignment or at least to distinguish a planted distribution from a uniform one. }
+As in the problem above, the goal is to recover $\sigma$ given $m$ random and independent samples from $P_\sigma$ or at least to be able to distinguish any planted distribution from one in which the value is a uniform random coin flip (or, equivalently, the distribution obtained when the function $P \equiv 0$).
+Our goal is to understand the smallest number $m$ of $k$-clauses that suffice to find the planted assignment or at least to distinguish a planted distribution from a uniform one.

 For a clause distribution $Q$, we define its {\em distribution complexity} $r(Q)$ as the smallest integer $r\ge 1$ for which there exists a set $S \subseteq [k]$ of size $r$ and